 Wu worked in Silicon Valley prior to 2002.
 And he says he remembers that "solving a joint technical challenge" — that is, making the internet work as well as possible — "was the predominant motivation of the engineers."
 That's still true in most parts of the internet.
 But some of the largest ISPs now seem to view declining network performance not as a technical problem to be solved so much as a source of leverage in business negotiations.

 Another reason is that regulating interconnection is much more complex than a "classic" network neutrality rule.
 When all of an ISP's traffic comes through one cable, it's not too hard to write a rule requiring that the packets in that cable be treated equally.
 But it's harder to write a rule governing when and how ISPs must interconnect.
 Someone needs to pay for the cost of these connections, and the fairest way to split the costs depends on many subtle factors, including geography, traffic patterns, and the relative size of the interconnecting networks.
 A poorly written interconnection rule could create a lot of work for lawyers without actually preventing abusive practices.

 A good first step would be to require more transparency.
-"The big challenge with this whole internet interconnection world is that everything is opaque," says Kevin Werbach, a scholar at the University of Pennsylvania who has long emphasized the importance of interconnection in broadband regulation.
+"The big challenge with this whole internet interconnection world is that everything is opaque," Kevin Werbach to me in a May interview.
+He's a scholar at the University of Pennsylvania who has long emphasized the importance of interconnection in broadband regulation.
 "You're seeing this now with Netflix and Comcast, both sides are firing back and forth making representations about what's going on.
 The public doesn't actually know."